 Agar-agar powder can set the liquids, which gives the dessert light and crumbly mouthfeel.
 It breaks apart before melting in the mouth.
 However, since this dessert is utilized in different places, the ingredients’ quantities also vary.

 In the end, the ratios for both of these depend on what recipe you are making.
-For example, we have included two different proportions in our coconut jelly fruit recipe.
+For example, we have included two different proportions in our Chinese coconut jelly fruit recipe.
 One ratio requires using more water and more cream.
 Another uses equal parts of all three components of the fruit.

 How to Enjoy

 For example, a similar Filipino creation uses it as a topping in halo-halo.
 In Vietnam, this cubed dessert is cut into bite-size pieces.
 Then you eat it on its own as a summertime sweet.
 You can also choose to directly eat it from a bowl without cutting it for a nice pudding treat!

 Don’t limit yourself to this recipe’s more traditional and popular uses!
 Instead, you can add it to anything.
 From ice cream sundaes to a cake topping to fruit salad to granola and smoothies.
 The sky is the limit.